 9. Get a pedometer of some kind and track your exercise.
 It's so easy to *literally* hibernate in the winter.
 How bout you use this time where things are quiet and you're not pulled in a million directions to up your health and fitness game?

 10. Commit to writing until you fill three pages each morning for 21 days.
 See how you feel about it afterward.
 I started doing this last fall when I journeyed through The Artist's Way.
 Guess what happened?
 I began to come up with idea after idea.
-One resulted in my upcoming blogging workshop and the other resulted in Enchanting Entertainment.
+One developed into a series of blogging workshops, and the other resulted in a side hustle that recouped its initial investment in three months.
 I'm not sure how to better convince you to write every morning.

 What are you doing differently in 2015?
 What is your one big message for the world this year?
 What do you hope people remember about you?